a-donat/Data-Science-Portfolio/Predicting Sales from Advertising Budget/README.md

 # Predicting Sales from Advertising Budget

-Overview: In this analysis I will show how a client could increase sales by 34.6%.
+Overview: In this analysis I will show how a client could <b>increase sales by 34.6%.</b>

 This project highlights the following: